 The lazy, hazy, crazy days of summer are well underway, which means sandal season is in full swing.
-And, while you may have treated yourself to a pampering pedicure to complement your flip flops and slides, how much attention have you paid to the rest of your foot?
+And, while you may have treated yourself to a pampering pedicure to compliment your flip flops and slides, how much attention have you paid to the rest of your feet?

 The Concern: Premature Aging

-Topicals Whether you're practicing a 12-step K-beauty skincare routine or keeping things minimalistic, you are likely using products formulated with brightening, exfoliating, and clarifying active ingredients on your face.
-So why not extend that same thinking to your hooves?
+Whether you're practicing a 12-step K-beauty skincare routine or keeping things minimalistic, you are likely using products formulated with brightening, exfoliating, and clarifying active ingredients on your face.
+So why not extend that same thinking to your feet?

 In addition to incorporating SPF into your daily foot care routine, Dr. Emer encourages patients to look for over-the-counter products with vitamin C, glycolic acid, and retinoids to improve the tone and texture of foot skin.

 - Vitamin C: The powerful antioxidant is a skincare (and foot care!) must for its brightening abilities that even skin tone and fight free-radical damage.